 Cupping Notes: These are very hard beans and roast well to all profiles.
-Full bodied, medium acidity with bright, floral notes and somewhat fruity, with hints of cocoa and cinnamon.
+Full bodied, medium acidity with bright fruit notes and somewhat floral, along with hints of cocoa and cinnamon.

 Cupping Notes: Floral, citrus and soft fruit, with a hint of caramel and chocolate.
 Clean and rich – full bodied.